GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/0_index.typ

 // TODO
 // Limitations: single source (i.e., not more than one BUT ALSO always at least one) Single-source localization is a fundamental problem of acoustics and plays an important role in robotics applications.
-In this first section, we have developed a deep-neural network sound source localizer.
+In this first section, we have developed a deep neural network sound source localizer.
 Our solution has been designed and trained from scratch and is inspired by the vast deep-learning-based #acr("SSL") literature.
 Original datasets were synthesized using our audio simulation library.
 They allowed us to train and evaluate the proposed network architecture on various scenarios.